npg70/galbreath-old/people/galbreath-james-abt-1775.md

 ---
 ***James Galbreath***, of unknown origin, was born say 1775.
 He married at Campbeltown, Argyll Scotland 20 Mar 1800[^marriage] to **Martha Galbreath**.

-Martha Galbreath and their youngest daughter Mary are recorded in the 1841 Census as being in Long Row, Campbeltown.[^census-1841]
+Martha Galbreath and their youngest daughter Mary are recorded in the 1841 Census as being in Long Row, Campbeltown.[^census-1841]  This implies James died before 1841.

 Children of James and Martha Galbreath, all baptized in Campbeltown:[^children]